appuio/price-calculator/README.md

     Element to update the current price per month
 - `data-appuio-dedicated-info` (default: '.offers-package-dedicated-info'):
     Element to show once we recommend a dedicated appuio instance
+- `data-appuio-initial-data-source` (default: 'appuio'):
+    The default data source to use
+- `data-appuio-data-source-switch` (default: '[name="appuio-price-source"]'):
+    Elements (radios or select) to select the data source
+- `data-appuio-data-source` (default: '.appuio-price-source'):
+    Class prefix to show/hide the current price source
 - `data-appuio-banner` (default: '.offers-package'):
     Elements to toggle the active state based on slider position